jeandavid/jeandavid.github.io/README.md

 # Jean-David Morgenstern-Peirolo &ndash; Software Engineer
 - 4+ years of experience as a software engineer in various industries
-- Full stack skill-set with a concentration on mobile engineering, both iOS and Android
+- Full stack engineer with a focus on mobile engineering (both iOS and Android)
-- Experience with the entire lifecycle of web and mobile app from design to deployment
+- Own the entire lifecycle of web and mobile apps: from design to deployment
 - Product person with a strong entrepreneurship background
 - I write Swift code every day